 At the most basic level, a script file is a text document with instructions written out by a developer or team of developers.
 For example, a script can provide common functionality, the automation of frequent tasks, control behaviors and events and even control other applications.

 A script is a reusable list of commands that can be executed for different purposes.

 The inclusion of scripts on your web site grants you a lot of functionality in return for very little effort on your part.
 But there’s a dark side to this easy functionality.

-For any given web site, your web browser will only run scripts that are referenced by the loaded page.
+For any given web site, your web browser only runs scripts referenced by the loaded page.
 And all pages and scripts loaded from the same site share the same permissions.
-This is known as the same-origin policy.
+We call this the same-origin policy.
 But what if a malicious actor could trick a web server into sending their own scripts?

 Simply put, a cross-site script (XSS) is a type of injection vulnerability, where a hacker devises a way to have a target web server send their own code.

 Cross-site scripts take advantage of the same-origin policy.
 Since all scripts loaded from the same site share the same permissions, your web browser has no idea that a malicious script should not be trusted.
 A malicious script can steal any information you enter on the target web site, including login credentials, credit card numbers, personal information and more.

 Let’s say you run a web site for your small business… On your site, you allow users to create accounts and enter information for their orders and deliveries.
 A hacker realizes that your site contains a vulnerability, where the delivery address field is not properly sanitized.
 The hacker enters a malicious script into the delivery address field.